IsaacWoods/Roo/README.md

 # Roo
 [![Build Status](https://travis-ci.org/IsaacWoods/Roo.svg?branch=master)](https://travis-ci.org/IsaacWoods/Roo)

-Roo is a predominantly procedural programming language built both the experiment with a new language, and to show the construction of a non-trivial compiler.
-Its construction is detailed in a (currently non-existant) series of blog posts.
-Its central goal is to design a language with good programmers in mind, instead of protecting against bad programmers.
+Roo is a predominantly procedural programming language built to experiment with a new language.
+Its central goal is to design a language with good programmers in mind, instead of protecting against bad ones.
+It aims to avoid the kitchen-sink like hodgepodge of languages like C++ but also not to become obsessed with a theoretical ideal like functional program tends to.

 ### Aims
 Roo is based upon C, but tries to find better solutions to some of C's problems: